Skip to content

 About the author

-Ezra LinwoodEzra Linwood covers athlete wealth, sports franchise valuations, and the business of celebrity for Neon Hollywood.
+Ezra LinwoodEzra Linwood covers athlete wealth, sports franchise economics, and celebrity capital allocation for Neon Hollywood.